imjohnnyy/job-tracker-app/README.md

 ## Description

 [JobTrackr](https://jobtrackrapp.azurewebsites.net/) is a full-stack web application project built for Phase 2 of NZ Microsoft Student Accelerator 2023.
 It consists of both frontend and backend components with the purpose of allowing users to track their job applications.
+### Note: This web app is not live at the moment as new features are currently being implemented

 ## Table of Contents